 Where do we go from here?

-Let’s make sure this historic investment yields real results for all of our high school students.
-This starts with the commitment to spend ARP funds on high schools and high school students.
+Let’s make sure these historic investments yield real results for all of our high school students.
+This starts with the commitment to spend at least proportionately on high schools and high school students.
 But it doesn’t end there.
-As we come together as a nation in post-pandemic recovery—and as state and district leaders think through spending on infrastructure, empowering communities, reimagining high school learning experiences, and truly preparing students for professional and civic life, let’s be sure we are asking these fundamental questions:
+As we come together as a nation in post-pandemic recovery—and as state and district leaders think through spending on infrastructure, empowering communities, reimagining high school learning experiences, and truly preparing students for professional and civic life—let’s be sure we are asking these fundamental questions:

 - How can we enable all students—especially those who faced the greatest challenges before COVID and the most disruptions during the pandemic—to reengage and reinvigorate their learning?

 - How can we build on what we’ve learned over the past year about learning, resiliency, and ingenuity?

 - How can we use these historic investments of federal resources wisely to catalyze rigorous, engaging, equitable, and dynamic teaching and learning that is sustained over time?